 Island Hopping Daytrips from Santorini is Often Not Possible

 I asked a very experienced tour operator how I could do this.
 He said, “Impossible.”
 I said, “How impossible?”
 He looked at me thoughtfully and said, “Almost impossible.”
-By this he meant that you can spend a couple of hours on nearby Ios island and make it back to Santorini by ferry on the same day.
+By this, he meant that you can spend a couple of hours on nearby Ios island and make it back to Santorini by ferry on the same day.

 The problem here is that ferries generally leave Santorini in the evening.
 They set sail from other islands for Santorini in the morning.
 This means if you want to see Knossos in Crete, for example, you would need to leave Santorini in the evening and stay two nights on Crete before catching a ferry back the next morning.
 In summer there are more ferries.
 For example, you can sometimes visit Mykonos on a day trip (6 hours round trip and 5 hours on Mykonos).

 Ferry schedules change regularly in Greece and so the information I’ve just given you could become irrelevant tomorrow!
-After the Greek financial crisis there have been mergers of ferry companies.
+After the Greek financial crisis, there have been mergers of ferry companies.
 Frequency of ferries changes each season and if you plan to arrive or leave by ferry its important to check the latest ferry schedule before you book your trip to Santorini.
 Ferries embark from their first port on time but tend to become progressively later arriving and departing at subsequent ports.
-Its important to check the ferry schedules for the month and day you plan to be in Santorini.
+It is important to check the ferry schedules for the month and day you plan to be in Santorini.

-The best way to get schedules, including to non-direct destinations, is Ferryhopper.com.
+The best way to get schedules, including non-direct destinations, is Ferryhopper.com.
 On Ferryhopper.com you can book your tickets and have them as electronic or as paper tickets.
 You can pick up the paper tickets yourself or have them delivered to you.
 They have good customer service and are easily reached and respond promptly.

 Consider the Weather Before You Book Your Trip to Santorini

 Restaurants at Ahmoudi Bay, some other fishing ports and in the villages around the caldera are generally open as are the shops.
-A significant number of restaurants will be closed, however but that still leaves hundreds that are open!
+A significant number of restaurants will be closed, however, but that still leaves hundreds that are open!
 I have only found a few closed that I would like to visit in winter.

-Unfortunately, beach side bars are closed.
+Unfortunately, beachside bars are closed.